kovetskiy/mark/README.md

   - CQL: The CQL query to discover the pages
   - SortBy: Sort by a specific column heading

+* template: `ac:details` to create page properties
+  - Body: Must contain a table with two rows, the table headings are used as property key.
+The table content is the value.

 * macro `@{...}` to mention user by name specified in the braces.

 ## Template & Macros Usecases